-- \ Sea Level Rise Expected in the range of 0.4-0.67m by the end of the century. - \ SLR dangerous for ALL facilities as low-lying areas are at risk of being inundated. - \ More Intense Storms wind speed increases of +2 to +11% and rainfall rates increasing +20% to +30% for the hurricane's core.
-Up to 80% increase in the frequency of cat 4 & cat 5 storms over the next 80 years. - \ The wave action; storm surge; and flooding linked to hurricanes tend to result in large disruptions in the service operations of both the airports and seaports and can also cause significant damage to the facilities and equipment.
+- Sea Level Rise Expected in the range of 0.4-0.67m by the end of the century. - SLR dangerous for ALL facilities as low-lying areas and access roads are at risk of being inundated. - More Intense Storms wind speed increases of +2 to +11% and rainfall rates increasing +20% to +30% for the hurricane's core.
+Up to 80% increase in the frequency of Cat 4 & Cat 5 storms over the next 80 years. - The wave action; storm surge; and flooding linked to hurricanes tend to result in large disruptions in the service operations of both the airports and seaports and can also cause significant damage to the facilities and equipment.